Natural Remedies for Seasonal Allergies

 Many people are allergic to pollen.
 Their reactions are stronger in the spring, summer, and fall when the amount of pollen in the air is high.
 Mold is also a common seasonal allergen.

-Symptoms of seasonal allergies?
+What are symptoms of seasonal allergies?

 - Congestion, including stuffy nose and coughing